Ayeshan-Oshitha/Tutorial--Udemy--NestJs/Docs/002-Understanding-Modules.md

 _(Extra: Naming conventions such as `.module.ts`, `.controller.ts`, etc., are mainly for developers’ readability.
 The file is actually recognized and controlled by the decorator, not by the file name.)_

 Every other module created inside a NestJS application must be imported into **app.module.ts**.
 These imports bring together the rest of the modules into the main application.

+# Creating a New User Module

+`nest generate module users` - Generates a new module named "users" with a users.module.ts file